Ninyo97/missing-semester-ml-dev/readme.md

 - `Batch`: A small subset of the training data, fed to the model in parallel is a batch.

 _Honorable mentions_: `criterion`, `optimizer` and `loss.backwards`.

+### Step 5: Evaluation Pipeline

+- The model is evaluated on the test set at the end of training run.
+- The performance of the model is evaluated based on a metric, typically different from the loss.